worthypants/Crowdsec_Webmin/README.md

 Install:
   Go to Webmin -> Webmin Configuration -> Webmin Modules -> Install -> From uploaded file.
   Simply upload the crowdsec.tar.gz file.
-  The new module should appear under either the Networking tab.
+  The new module should appear under the Networking tab.